raystack/dagger/docs/docs/intro.md

 # Introduction

-Dagger aka Data Aggregator is an easy-to-use, configuration over code, cloud-native framework built on top of Apache Flink for stateful processing of streaming data.
-With Dagger, you don't need to write custom applications or complicated code to process data in real-time.
+Dagger or Data Aggregator is an easy-to-use, configuration over code, cloud-native framework built on top of Apache Flink for stateful processing of both real time and historical streaming data.
+With Dagger, you don't need to write custom applications or complicated code to process data as a stream.
 Instead, you can write SQL queries and UDFs to do the processing and analysis on streaming data.

 ![](/img/overview.svg)